 Relay Observability

 Relay tracks every message from publish to final delivery.
-The tracing system records timing information, budget consumption, and error details for each delivery attempt.
-Aggregate metrics provide a bird's-eye view of your message bus health, and the dead letter queue captures messages that could not be delivered.
+The tracing system records timing, budget consumption, and error details for each delivery attempt.
+Aggregate metrics give you a snapshot of bus health, and the dead letter queue captures messages that could not be delivered.

 Message Tracing

-Every message published through Relay is assigned a trace ID, and each delivery to an endpoint creates a span.
-A span records the full lifecycle of a single delivery attempt: when it was sent, when it arrived at the endpoint, when processing completed, and whether it succeeded or failed.
+Every message published through Relay gets a trace ID.
+Each delivery to an endpoint creates a span — a complete record of that delivery attempt: when it was sent, when it arrived, when processing completed, and whether it succeeded.

 Trace Span Fields